 How do I get setup on the Patient Portal?

 All new referrals to our services will automatically be enrolled to use the Patient Portal, providing the patient has a valid mobile number and opted for SMS communication.
-You will receive a ‘Welcome Message’ by SMS after your first appointment.
+You will receive a ‘Welcome Message’ by SMS once your first appointment has been booked.

 The ‘Welcome Message’ will provide you with your login details.
 It’s important you keep or make note of your login details for future appointments.